FEATURED

 Spitting is messy, unhealthy, and rude, and it alienates friends and undermines adult authority.
 During the COVID-19 pandemic, spitting is downright dangerous.
 A tiny splotch from an asymptomatic child is enough to infect an entire family.

 Parents need to step in and address spitting before it develops into a stubborn habit.
-Here are some things you can do to nip this problematic behavior in the bud.
+Here are some tips to nip it in the bud:

 Spitting grosses us out and provokes us.
 When we lash out at our kids in anger, we lose a great opportunity to role-model positive emotional regulation.

 You could try stepping away for a few seconds to calm down a bit.
-Let your child know what you’re doing, “I’m angry with you for spitting, so I’m going to close my eyes and take some deep breaths and count to 10.
+Let your child know what you’re doing: “I’m angry with you for spitting, so I’m going to close my eyes and take some deep breaths and count to 10.
 Then I won’t be so angry anymore, and you can tell me what you’re feeling.
 I will listen to you.”
-Both of you could even try to cool down together, breathing and counting in tandem.
-This exercise tells them that it’s normal to get upset, but spitting is not the correct way to express themselves, or communicate.
+You could even try to cool down together, breathing and counting in tandem.
+This exercise tells them that it’s normal to get upset, but spitting is not the correct way to express themselves or communicate.

 You can encourage your child to try some calming techniques when they’re upset.
 Don’t forget to appreciate their effort at emotional regulation.